Damion Ratley

-Damion Ratley (born April 16, 1995) is an American football wide receiver who is a free agent.
+Damion Ratley (born April 16, 1995) is an American former professional football wide receiver.
 He played college football at Texas A&M. He has played for the Cleveland Browns, New York Giants, Houston Texans, and Detroit Lions.

-Early years
+Early life

 Ratley attended and played high school football at Yoakum High School.

 College career

 Ratley played two seasons for the Aggies after transferring from Blinn College.
 Over the course of 37 games (17 starts), Ratley caught 47 passes for 920 yards and eight touchdowns.

 Professional career

 Cleveland Browns

-Ratley was drafted by the Cleveland Browns in the sixth round (175th overall) in the 2018 NFL Draft.
+Ratley was selected by the Cleveland Browns in the sixth round (175th overall) in the 2018 NFL draft.

 On May 6, 2018, Ratley signed a rookie contract worth about $2.575 million.
 It includes a signing bonus worth over $160,000.
 He made his NFL debut in Week 2 against the New Orleans Saints.
 In Week 6 against the Los Angeles Chargers, he had six receptions for 82 receiving yards for his first professional statistics.

 Ratley was waived by the Browns on September 5, 2020.